FIXED EXPENSES 2015-2016

 Hampden-Sydney does not operate for profit, and expenses are maintained at a minimum consistent with efficiency and high standards.
 Actual student fees account for approximately 3/4 of the total cost of the student's education.
 The remainder is provided by income from endowment and by gifts from alumni, friends, and foundations.

-Expenses and costs listed below are composed of certain fixed fees payable to the College, along with several variable expenses.*
+Expenses and costs listed below are composed of certain fixed fees payable to the College.

 |Board (required of most students; see exceptions below under Board):|

 |Unlimited meal plan (mandatory for freshmen, available to all others)||7,408|